openstack-archive/tripleo-incubator/notes.md

  - Create a cloud image - the baremetal image that will be deployed onto your cloud nodes.

-            scripts/create-baremetal-image.sh
+            cd ~/demo/scripts
+            ./create-baremetal-image.sh

+* Start devstack in the bootstrap VM:

- - Run scripts/prepare-devstack-for-baremetal.sh.
+ - run devstack

+            cd ~/devstack && ./stack.sh
+            . ./openrc

+ - Load images and configuration into devstack.
 This will update the nova DB, create deployment ramdisk, kernel and image, create demo images etc.

+            cd ~/demo/scripts
+            ./prepare-devstack-for-baremetal.sh

 * Create your 'baremetal' nodes.